yyli28/d2mr-assessment-yyli28/assessment.md

 ## Unassessed Objectives & Off-the-Syllabus Skills

-You may earn points toward the 20 additional objectives-based points by demonstrating any of the following skills, or by demonstrating "off-the-syllabus"" skills related to the course but not directly covered in class.
+You may earn points toward the 20 additional objectives-based points by demonstrating any of the following skills, or by demonstrating "off-the-syllabus" skills related to the course but not directly covered in class.
 These cannot count toward demonstration of 20 unique objectives.

 ## Unassessed learning objectives